Colleges by Location

 Student Services

-This school has a health clinic with personal/psychological counseling.
+There is a health clinic with personal/psychological counseling.
 In addition, other services like Veteran's Affairs and Women's Center are available to the students of Brown University.

 All in all, campus life at Brown University is rich and vibrant and provides all you need for a comfortable stay.